Venture Kick

 Grant in 2012

-Novaccess S.A. is a Swiss company founded in 2011 as a spin-off from the University of Applied Sciences and Arts - Western Switzerland.
-It specializes in developing products for the Industrial Internet of Things (IIoT), focusing on solutions for smart cities and smart buildings.
-The company designs various hardware electronic communication modules and software technologies, particularly for street lighting and road traffic management systems.
-Its product lineup includes pole controllers, wall controllers, cable controllers, the NovaLight Gateway for connecting controllers to remote systems, and the NovaLight Software for managing street lighting operations, including mapping, scheduling, consumption analysis, and failure detection.
-Novaccess aims to provide cities and industries with innovative remote control solutions that enhance operational efficiency, convenience, and sustainability.
+Novaccess is a Swiss company that develops Industrial Internet of Things solutions for smart cities and smart buildings.
+It designs hardware electronic communication modules and software for street lighting management and road traffic management, offering pole controllers, wall controllers, and cable controllers, NovaLight Gateway and NovaLight Software for street light maps, dimming profiles, scheduling, consumption analysis, and failure detection.
+The integrated platform uses a radio mesh network to connect controllers to a remote control system, enabling optimization of infrastructure, reduced energy consumption, and improved sustainability.
+Founded in 2011 and based in Yverdon-les-Bains, Switzerland.

 Hydro-Monitoring